You are listening to the Sean Hannity Radio Show Podcast.

 I think he's a good man.

-I think he's been a good governor, he was a good congressman, but I don't he doesn't have the national experience that Newt has.
+But he doesn't have the national experience that Newt has.

-And honestly, I I can't see him prosecuting the case, making the case for Trump and against her.
+And honestly, I can't see him prosecuting the case, making the case for Trump and against her.

-And I just to me that's that's vital.
+And I just, to me, that's vital.

 You can't change the country for the better if you don't win the election.